 The company records share-based payment awards exchanged for employee and non-employee directors services at fair value on the date of grant and expenses the awards in the consolidated statements of income over the requisite employee service period.
 Stock-based compensation expense related to awards with a market or performance condition, which cliff vest, are recognized over the vesting period on a straight line basis.
 Stock-based compensation awards with service conditions only are also recognized on a straight-line basis.
 The fair value of stock option awards is estimated on the date of grant using the Black-Scholes option pricing model and is recognized in expense over the vesting period of the options using the straight-line method.
 The Black-Scholes option pricing model requires various assumptions, including the expected volatility of our stock, the expected term of the option, the risk-free interest rate and the expected dividend yield.
-Expected volatility is based on historical volatility of our stock.
+Expected volatility is based on historical volatility of our common stock.
 The risk-free rate for the expected term of the option is based on the United States Treasury yield curve in effect at the time of grant.
-The fair value of restricted stock awards is equal to the market value of the Company's common stock on the date of grant and is recognized over the derived service period using a Monte Carlo simulation model.
-We recognize compresation expense for only that portion of stock-based awards that are expected to vest.
+The fair value of restricted stock awards is equal to the market value of the Company's common stock on the date of grant and is recognized in expense over the vesting period using the straight-line method.
+For awards that contain a market condition, expense is recognized over the derived service period using a Monte Carlo simulation model.
+We recognize compensation expense for only that portion of stock-based awards that are expected to vest.
 We utilize historical employee termination behavior to determine our estimated forfeiture rates.
 If the actual forfeitures differ from those estimated by management, adjustments to compensation expense will be made in future periods.